chnm/thatcamp-org/wp-content/plugins/jetpack-lite/readme.txt

 1. Stats chart.

 == Changelog ==

+= 1.7 =

+* Based on Jetpack by WordPress.com 1.7
+* Fixed problem with Akismet submenu.
+If Akismet is present Jetpack Lite will add standard Akismet access (the same provided with Akismet when no Jetpack is present).

 = 1.2.1.1 =
 * Fixed main file.
 Uploaded a test one by error.
 Sorry!